muziejus/javascripting-english-major/4-functions.md

    “.2” for 20%, and the calculator understands the difference.
 1. Add functionality to the factorial function so that if the user enters 0, it calculates 0!, which is 1.
-1. Add functionality so the factorial function so that if the user enters a negative number, it makes the number positive and calculates the factorial as before.

 </section>